-Through Freddie Mac's specialized curriculum and resources, we will aim to empower rural developers in the identified market.
+Through Freddie Mac's specialized curriculum and resources, we will aim to empower rural developers in the identified markets.
 Rural multifamily developers face a unique set of challenges and opportunities, including financing complexity, knowledge gaps, and limited access to mentors in the space.

 We anticipate that our targeted curriculum and partnerships with technical assistance providers will help increase the capacity of rural developers and improve their ability to efficiently and effectively access USDA and LIHTC subsidies and access debt capital from Freddie Mac and other sources.
-Additionally, our focus on emerging developers and those focused on smaller 5- to 50-unit properties will aid our efforts to equip new developers with the tools they need to improve multifamily housing stock in their communities.
+Additionally, our focus on emerging developers and those focused on smaller 5- to 50-unit properties will aid our efforts to build a more equitable and inclusive multifamily industry and equip new developers with the tools they need to improve multifamily housing stock in their communities.